MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Motivation and Scope of Our Approach

-\begin{itemize}[leftmargin=*] \item We generalize our prior works \cite{songdata,songescape} for any $d$-dimensional ($d=1,2,3$) Richards equation, and demonstrate that the our new DRW algorithm can be versatilely adopted to modeling different realistic scenarios (e.g., layered soil, actual precipitation). \item We introduce a ``coarse-to-fine'' approach to enhance the solution accuracy of our DRW algorithm without requiring a large amount of high-accuracy, fine-mesh training data.
-We demonstrate that this coarse-to-fine approach maintains a good balance between computational efficiency and solution accuracy. \item We show that, by synergistically integrating our novel adaptive linearization scheme, global random walk, and neural network, our new DRW algorithmic framework significantly enhances the performance of FVM-based solver in preserving the underlying physical relationships and mass conservation associated with the Richards equation. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We present a generalized framework for any $d$-dimensional ($d=1,2,3$) Richards equation, and demonstrate that the new MP-FVM algorithm can be versatilely adopted to modeling different realistic scenarios (e.g., layered soil, actual precipitation).
+We provide rigorous theoretical justification of the convergence behavior of our MP-FVM algorithm. \item We introduce a ``coarse-to-fine'' approach to enhance the solution accuracy of our MP-FVM algorithm without requiring a large amount of high-accuracy, fine-mesh training data.
+We demonstrate that this coarse-to-fine approach maintains a good balance between computational efficiency and solution accuracy. \item We show that, by synergistically integrating our novel adaptive fixed-point iteration scheme, FVM, and the encoder-decoder network, our new MP-FVM algorithmic framework significantly enhances the ability of FVM discretization in preserving the underlying physical relationships and mass conservation associated with the Richards equation. \end{itemize}